 Booking arrangements made through Pebble Beach.

 Minimum of 250 tickets must be sold for Pebble Beach prize to be awarded – Otherwise this becomes a 50/50 cash payout

-Drawing will be held in Ohio on November 5th, 2018
+Drawing will be held in Ohio at approximately 9:00 pm on November 10th, 2018

 $100 per ticket

 Anyone at least 18 years old can purchase a ticket